 Maine still has nine covered bridges.
 The most photographed is also the most painted: the 1872 Artist’s Covered Bridge.
 Near Newry, four miles northwest of North Bethel (off Route 26), this 87-foot (26m) bridge is no longer open to traffic, so it is a quiet spot to set up a tripod or an easel.
 By contrast, the shortest bridge in the state is Lovejoy; off Route 5, it is just 70 feet long and crosses the Ellis River at South Andover.
 Learn more about Maine's covered bridges.

 Only a handful of covered bridges survive in Massachusetts, but those that do still evoke the past.
 A short drive north from Greenfield, Pumping Station Bridge is a 95-foot (29m) span of the Green River.
-Among the many historic buildings at Old Sturbridge Village, you can see the covered bridge that once stood in Dummerston, Vermont before being dismantled, transported, and re-erected here.
-Learn more about Massachusetts' covered bridges.
+Among the many historic buildings at Old Sturbridge Village, you can see the covered bridge that once stood in Dummerston, Vermont, before being dismantled, transported, and re-erected here.

 Among New Hampshire’s 54 covered bridges is the world’s longest two-span covered bridge.
 Shared with Vermont, the Cornish-Windsor Bridge stretches for 450 feet (137m) across the Connecticut River.
 You can drive through it on Route 12A, which links Cornish, N.H. and Windsor, Vt.
 The oldest covered bridge still in use in New Hampshire is photogenic Bath-Haverhill Bridge.
 Built in 1829, it crosses the Ammonoosuc River, off Route 302.